seek-oss/playroom/README.md

 ```

 _Note: `port` and `openBrowser` options will be set to `9000` and `true` (respectively) by default whenever they are omitted from the config above._

+_Note 2: `htmlTemplate` will be loaded by [HtmlWebpackPlugin](https://github.com/jantimon/html-webpack-plugin).
+For advanced templating options, see their [documentation](https://github.com/jantimon/html-webpack-plugin/blob/master/docs/template-option.md) on this option (named `template` and not `htmlTemplate` like Playroom) or the [default template](https://github.com/jantimon/html-webpack-plugin/blob/master/default_index.ejs) used.
+Insert an element with ID `root` in your HTML and Playroom will be rendered in it._

 Your `components` file is expected to export a single object or a series of named exports.
 For example: